MonaMohamed/Problem-Solving/README.md

 2- Cracking the coding interview book

 ## HINTS
-Hints to selected problems of LightOJ.
+Hints to selected problems of LightOJ &  Cracking the coding interview book.<br/>
 Feel free to add or update the hints by sending a pull a request.
-If the [hints](HINTS.md) are not present for a problem, refer to the LightOJ forum.

 #### 1 - Binary Simulation(https://lightoj.com/problem/binary-simulation)
 Given a binary number, we are about to do some operations on the number.
 Two types of operations can be here:<br/>